salt-extensions/saltext-zabbix/README.md

 # saltext-zabbix

-Salt Extension Modules for interacting with AWS via the Boto libraries
+Salt Extension Modules for interacting with Zabbix

 ## Quickstart